Showing all Releases for 2014

 Brian Wilson, M.D.

 The three-story building will be 87,657 square feet of space.
-The first floor will house Stormont-Vail Single Day Surgery.
-The second floor will house physical, occupational and speech therapy services.
+The first floor will house Stormont Vail Outpatient Surgery.
+The second floor will house Occupational & Speech Therapy services.
 Orthopedic surgeons and mid-level providers will be located on the third floor of the building as well as two digital X-ray rooms.

 The new building is scheduled to be completed late in 2015.
 Architectural design is provided by HMN Architects, Inc. The general contractor is Murray Company.
 All sub-contractors are local.